Alan II, Duke of Brittany: Return to Brittany

 In 938, Alan was elected Brittonum dux.
 On 1 August 939, with the aid of Judicael (Berengar), count of Rennes, and Hugh I, Count of Maine, his victory was made complete by defeating the Norse at the Battle of Trans-la-Forêt.
 Alan declared that date a national holiday.

 Louis IV of France and other alliances

 Alan II was closely allied with King Louis IV of West Francia, as both were exiles in England together at the court of Edward the Elder and Edward's son and successor Æthelstan.
 Alan renounced the Cotentin, Avranchin and Mayenne and paid homage to Louis IV in 942.
 He was also allied to Theobald the Old, the count of Chartres.

 Family

 Alan II was the grandson of Alan I, King of Brittany and the great-grandson of Ridoreth, Count of Vannes.
 He was the grand-nephew of Pascweten.

-His wife was Roscille d'Anjou de Blois, the sister of Theobald I, Count of Blois.
+His wife was a sister or a daughter of Count Theobald I of Blois.
 Their son, and Alan's immediate successor, was Drogo, Duke of Brittany.

 He also had at least two illegitimate sons, Hoël and Guerech, who would each succeed Drogo during the fractured rule of Brittany after Drogo's death.